breiting/codecad/docs/introduction.md

 ## Why CodeCAD instead of OpenSCAD or CadQuery?

-Like OpenSCAD and CadQuery, CodeCAD is open-source, script-based, parametric CAD.
+Like **OpenSCAD** and **CadQuery**, CodeCAD is open-source, script-based, and parametric.
-But CodeCAD focuses on a different sweet spot:
+But CodeCAD focuses on a different sweet spot: lightweight, clean, and practical for everyday design.

-- Lua instead of DSL or Python
+- Lua instead of DSL or Python<br>
   Lua is extremely lightweight, clean, and embeddable.
 The syntax stays minimal, but flexible enough to express complex geometry.
-- OCCT instead of CGAL
+- OCCT instead of CGAL<br>
-  OpenCascade supports advanced CAD operations out-of-the-box: NURBS, splines, sewing, STL repair, STEP import/export, and robust boolean operations.
+  OpenCascade (OCCT) supports advanced CAD operations out-of-the-box: NURBS, splines, sewing, STL repair, STEP import/export, and robust boolean operations.
-- Less boilerplate
+- Concise API<br>
-  The Lua API is concise.
-You write fewer lines of code to create useful parts, thanks to a clean functional style.
+  Less boilerplate.
+You write fewer lines of code to create useful parts, thanks to a functional, high-level Lua interface.
-- 3D printing in mind
+- 3D printing in mind<br>
-  Operations like threads, chamfers, and pipe transitions are provided as first-class modeling tools optimized for printing.
+  Threads, chamfers, fillets, and pipe transitions are provided as first-class tools, optimized for additive workflows.
-- Fast iteration
+- Fast iteration<br>
-  Edit your script, save, and instantly see the updated model in the PURE viewer.
+  Edit your script, save, and instantly preview in the built-in viewer.

+### Compared to OpenSCAD

+- ✅ General-purpose Lua instead of a limited DSL.
+- ✅ OpenCascade kernel instead of CGAL including advanced CAD features.
+- ✅ Extensible: full Lua logic, not just CAD expressions.

+### Compared to CadQuery

+- ✅ Same OCCT kernel, so geometry robustness is comparable.
+- ✅ Simplified API: high-level operations only, no complex OCCT internals exposed.
+- ✅ Lightweight runtime: Lua has almost no dependencies.
+- ✅ Easier for scripting and automation, without requiring the full Python ecosystem.

+In short:

+- OpenSCAD is approachable but limited.
+- CadQuery is powerful but heavy.
+- CodeCAD is the sweet spot: simple, lightweight, parametric, yet backed by industrial-grade geometry.

 ## Why Lua?